Stay Independent and Make Friends

 S.A.I.L. has been approved by the Administration for Community Living (ACL) (previously known as the Administration on Aging) as an evidence-based program.

 Anyone with a history of falls, anyone 65 or over, and caregivers.
 The S.A.I.L.
 Program can accommodate people with mild levels of difficulty moving.
-Exercises are adapted by the instructor to meet the needs of class participants (seated versions of exercises, modifications for joint issues, etc.)
+Exercises are adapted by the instructor to meet the needs of class participants (seated versions of exercises, modifications for joint issues, etc.) Participants are encouraged to exercise at their individual comfort level each day.

 How do I sign up?